 You should absolutely let your frequent consumers know that you’ll be commemorating the day ahead of time.
 Flyers and posters are a great way to advertise your involvement in Small Business Saturday.
 Posters in your shop window and flyers in a prominent area inside your store will help to inform existing customers and passersby about the occasion.

 Various online tools could help enhance your brand and make your store stand out.
-One option is downloading and printing American Express’s handy flyers or making your own with a basic, free program like Canva.
+Canva is a great tool that allows you to make your own designs without the technical knowledge of a graphic designer, and it’s offers a free program!
 A local design business can also create and print flyers for you (plus, you’re supporting more small businesses around you).
 Make sure you do this in advance to give your provider plenty of time to deliver your order.
 Remember, you’re not the only small business planning for a Small Business Saturday promotion.

 4) Prepare Your Physical Store